-The Houston Independent School District is committed to working together with parents, students, the community and other stakeholders to improve student academic achievement.
-The goal of HISD is to ensure that all students graduate from high school ready to succeed in college and/or the career of their choice.
+The Houston Independent School District is committed to working together with parents, students, the community, and other stakeholders to improve student academic achievement.
+HISD values parents as partners in preparing our students to succeed in college, career, and beyond.
 The district recognizes that parents play an extremely important role as their child's first teacher and are valued partners in the educational process.
 As a result, parents will be included in appropriate decision-making opportunities to support student academic achievement.
 Partnerships with parents and the community are vital.
 Therefore, HISD encourages the participation of parents in regular, two-way, and meaningful communication involving student academic learning and other school activities.
 HISD wants parents to: